WISDEM/WISDEM/docs/installation.rst

     For Linux, we recommend using the native compilers (for example, gcc and gfortran in the default GNU suite).

-Please follow steps 1-3 in the Direct Use section above, replacing steps 4 & 5 with the following to ensure the development dependencies for building, testing, and documentation are also installed:
+Please follow steps 1-3 in the Direct Use section above, replacing steps 4 & 5 (and the additional 6) with the following to ensure the development dependencies for building, testing, and documentation are also installed:

 4. Create and activate your ``wisdem-env`` environment, substituting "wisdem-env" with a different desired name.